-The School Council Prefects help to run the council, which is made up of girls from all years, and meets monthly to discuss topics of interest to TWGGS girls.
+The School Council Prefects help to run the council, which is made up of pupils from all years, and meets monthly to discuss topics of interest to TWGGS girls.
 This encompasses practical issues, for example recycling and school meals, as well as broader social concerns, such as social media and mental health.
-We have recently introduced ‘Phone Free Friday’, on which girls are encouraged to participate in clubs and form activities.
+We have recently introduced ‘Phone Free Friday’, on pupils are encouraged to participate in clubs and form activities.
 This year, one of our key aims is to tackle stress and anxiety around the exam season.

-Music, art, drama and sport are subject-specific prefect roles available to the most enthusiastic and committed girls to these departments.
+Music, art, drama and sport are subject-specific prefect roles available to the most enthusiastic and committed pupils to these departments.
 Their assistance proves invaluable to the functioning of each department; for example, the music prefects help to run school concerts and extra-curricular chamber groups and choirs, while sports prefects help to lead lunchtime clubs, organise school teams and help to run sports day.

-Headteacher Linda Wybar
+Executive Headteacher Mrs Linda Wybar